We’re Not So Different

 News broadcasts will plaster the worst Facebook photo they can dig up of the driver, while they simultaneously display a picture of the “victim” from the other vehicle, wearing their Sunday best.
 When the facts later come out proving the truck driver was not at fault (and the supposed “victim” was actually under the influence or driving recklessly) the media will be nowhere to be found.
 Why is this you ask?
 Because unlike the police and trucking professions, media accountability not only lacks, but is relatively non-existent.

-This author would not be fulfilling his responsibility if he didn’t discuss the incidents where people in each profession step outside of their authority and act in a negligent, reckless or unlawful manner and actually cause injury, death or injustice to an innocent party.
+This author would not be fulfilling his responsibility if he didn’t discuss the incidents where people in each profession step outside of their authority and act in a negligent, reckless or unlawful manner and actually cause injury, death or injustice to an innocent party, so the use of auto accident lawyers albany are really necessary in these cases to get the proper indemnization for this

 These particular individuals not only disgust those outside of the profession, but anger and disgrace those who proudly perform their jobs honorably on a day to day basis.
 Nobody wants the true bad apples to be eliminated more than those who take pride in their profession and regularly perform their duties flawlessly.